padolsey/SIML/readme.md

 ### Distributions

- * `dist/siml.js`: This is the default parser.
+ * `dist/siml.js`: This is the default generator.
 No fancy stuff.
 Not even `input:checkbox` support.
  * `dist/siml.html5.js`: For now, this includes small things like `doctype()` support and `input:type` suppport.
- * `dist/siml.angular.js`: This is the angular parser, which makes it easier to write `ng-...` attributes with directives/pseudo-classes. ([Example here](https://github.com/padolsey/siml/blob/master/test/resources/angular-test.siml)). *Currently also includes `input:type` support*.
+ * `dist/siml.angular.js`: This is the angular generator, which makes it easier to write `ng-...` attributes with directives/pseudo-classes. ([Example here](https://github.com/padolsey/siml/blob/master/test/resources/angular-test.siml)). *Currently also includes `input:type` support*.
  * `dist/siml.all.js`: This includes html5 and angular.

 ### How to use: